arungudelli/angularjswiki/content/en/fontawesome/fa-ad.md

-## Rotate Ad Icon using fa-rotate-x
+## Rotate fa-ad Icon using fa-rotate-x
 To rotate the font awesome icon fa-ad, Use fa-rotate-x class

 Where 'x' represents degree of rotation.